Mythikos/azerothcore-nemesis/README.md

 - **Power Stacks** - A permanent stat progression system where killing high-threat nemeses grants stacking stat buffs with roguelike-style rarity rolls (three random offerings per kill, common through epic).
 Dying wipes all stacks.
 This was the intended risk/reward endgame loop tying long-term player investment to the nemesis system.
 - **Purge Events** - A weekly culling mechanic to prevent world oversaturation.
 Lowest-threat nemeses get pruned while Bounty Board top 10 entries stay immune, paired with a narrative server announcement.
+- **Launcher** - A launcher project for downloading and installing the modified client if this were to be deployed into a production state.
+This launcher is largly untested, but included seeing a little bit of work went into it.

 Both are interesting problems if anyone wants to pick them up.